clintonwoo/hackernews-react-graphql/README.md

 ## How To Start

+Running the app in dev mode is fully featured including hot module reloading:

 `npm install`

 `npm run dev`

+To run in production mode:

+`npm run build && npm start`

 ## Configuration

+The project runs out of the box with default settings (/src/config.js).
 You can include a .env file in your project root to configure settings (this is the 'dotenv' npm package).
-The project runs out of the box with default settings.
-Config is in the /src/config.js file.
-This .env file is included in .gitignore.
+The .env file is included in .gitignore.

 ## How To Test

 `npm test` or `npm run test`

-This project uses Jest as a testing framework.
-Jest can do snapshot testing of react components.
-Whenever a component is updated to a functioning up-to-date state, please update the snapshots using `npm test -- -u` or `jest --updateSnapshot`.
+This project uses Jest and can do snapshot testing of React components.
+Whenever a component is changed, please update the snapshots using `npm test -- -u` or `jest --updateSnapshot`.

-## How To Deploy
+## How To Build For Deployment

-If you just want to generate build files: `npm run build`

-`npm run deploy`
+`npm run build`: NextJS app with entry point /src/server.js that uses Node.js/Express.

+OR

+`npm run build-container` Docker Container: Uses the above build and can be deployed easily.

+**Static Website (Optional)**

+NextJS lets us make a powerful static website but server rendering dynamic routes can be difficult.

+`npm run build-static-website`: Builds static website to /build/static.
+Use a static web server eg. NGINX/Github Pages.

 ## Contributing
 Pull requests are welcome.
 File an issue for ideas, conversation or feedback.